-To facilitate the filing of specific information and data on proposed capital projects, the Department of Budget and Management (Office of Capital Budgeting) and the Maryland Higher Education Commission provide standard forms.
-The basic submission, which is due on June 1st of each year, will be organized into four packets (an original and three copies), each of which is to contain the following forms:
+To facilitate the filing of specific information and data on proposed capital projects, the Department of Budget and Management Office of Capital Budgeting (DBM) and the Maryland Higher Education Commission provide standard forms.
+The basic submission, which is due on July 1st of each year, will be organized into two parts:

-- 1. A copy of the CBIS Part IIIA report for each project requested for inclusion in the next five-year capital improvements program. - 2.
-A copy of the CBIS Cost Estimate Worksheet (CEW) attached to the CBIS Part IIIA report, which is used to support the funding requested for a capital project. - The cost estimate for each project must be as reliable as possible and take into account market conditions, escalation, contingencies and other relevant factors. - 3.
-A copy of CB Form B (MS Excel), summarizing all of the projects included in the five-year capital improvements program.
+- 1. Electronic submission of proposed capital project(s) through the DBM Capital Budget Information System (CBIS). - 2.
+A copy of the CBIS Cost Estimate Worksheet (CEW) attached to the CBIS Part IIIA report, which is used to support the funding requested for a capital project.

+The cost estimate for each project must be as reliable as possible and take into account market conditions, escalation, contingencies and other relevant factors.

-- 4. A copy of CB Form G, listing the furniture and equipment items requested to furnish the project, will be submitted the year in which the community college is requesting equipment funding. - 5.
-A signed CC Form M, Letter of Intent, attached to each project requested in the upcoming budget year. - 6.
-A signed CC Form N, Resolution, for each project requested. - 7.
-A signed CC Form O, Petition, for each project requested. - 8.
-An Impact Statement (MS Excel) for each project requested in the upcoming budget year.
+- 2. A copy of CB Form B (MS Excel), summarizing all of the projects included in the five-year capital improvements program. - 3.
+A copy of CB Form G, listing the furniture and equipment items requested to furnish the project, will be submitted the year in which the community college is requesting equipment funding. - 4.
+A signed CC Form M, Letter of Intent, attached to each project requested in the upcoming budget year. - 5.
+A signed CC Form N, Resolution, for each project requested. - 6.
+A signed CC Form O, Petition, for each project requested. - 7.
+A Project Impact Statement (MS Word) and Project Impact Table (MS Excel) for each project requested in the upcoming budget year.
+This form must include the Department of Planning Growth and Conservation mapping [A Better Maryland] component indicating the project's location and overlay(s).